 The Group operates in highly competitive markets in Great Britain, the Republic of Ireland and North America for the supply of energy and services to business and residential customers including new home technology services and products.
 Customer behaviour and demand can change due to improved energy efficiency, climate change, government initiatives, long-term weather patterns and the general economic outlook.
 To retain or develop a competitive position, suppliers price aggressively in order to build market share and customers may switch supplier based on price, product and service levels, as well as competitor activity.
-In addition, new market suppliers continue to enter and grow their share of the domestic supply market, further increasing competition.
+In addition, new market entrants, consolidation of incumbent suppliers, and entry by competitors from adjacent markets continue to change the shape and dynamic of the domestic supply market, further increasing competition.
 In the UK, this has resulted in significant changes to customer numbers and has increased pressure on the Group to retain its customer accounts in challenging market conditions.
-Any announcements by the Group to increase prices also have a greater impact on its customer numbers due to the high profile nature of the British Gas brand.
-In addition, some competitors have targeted new geographical locations as growth targets in the past year.
+Any announcements by the Group to increase prices also has a significant impact on its customer numbers due to the high profile nature of the British Gas brand.

 The Group also operates in the competitive home services market in both the UK and North America.
-Competition in these markets is increasing as existing energy and other service providers, such as insurance companies, telecom companies, supermarkets and other large retail companies have entered the services market and seek to strengthen their positions and diversify their product offerings.
-In North America Business, energy efficient measures have lowered power usage per customer across the industry, reducing total customer accounts and putting pressure on sold unit margins, particular in power.
+Competition in these markets is increasing as existing energy and other service providers, such as insurance companies, telecom companies, security companies, supermarkets and other large retail companies have entered the services market and seek to strengthen their positions and diversify their product offerings.
+In North America Business, energy efficient measures have lowered power usage per customer across the industry, reducing total customer accounts and putting pressure on sold unit margins, particularly in power.
 The Group's services businesses have been some of the most impacted by the economic environment, with customers choosing to decrease their cover or exit the cover market altogether in favour of on-demand or do-it-yourself options or delaying purchases or upgrades.
 Failure to sustain competitive cost and service levels, or to sufficiently differentiate the Group's ES&S products and services, could affect market share and challenge the Group's ability to deliver sustainable operating margins and attain its growth aspirations.

 In the E&P business, the Group faces competition from both international and state-run energy companies for obtaining exploration and development rights, particularly outside the UK, and in developing and applying new technology to maximise hydrocarbon recovery.
-If the Group, even with its reduced E&P business, fails to obtain new exploration and development acreage in the North Sea or East Irish Sea, or to apply and develop new technology, its future results of operations and cash flows may be adversely affected.
-Current industry trends towards the consolidation of existing operators in North America and strategic divestment by larger operators around the UK markets in which the Group operate may lead to stronger competition from operators with greater financial resources.
+If the Group fails to obtain new exploration and development acreage in the North Sea or East Irish Sea, or to apply and develop new technology, its future results of operations and cash flows may be adversely affected.
+Current industry trends towards the consolidation of existing operators and the strategic divestment by larger operators around the UK, UK Continental Shelf and Norwegian Continental Shelf markets in which the Group operate may lead to stronger competition from operators with greater financial resources.

-In 2016, the Group created a new business unit to focus on delivery of distributed energy products and services (Distributed Energy & Power).
-Whilst this market is currently relatively small, it is growing at a good rate; however competition is high, with several new entrants positioning themselves in advance of an expected upturn in growth.
+In 2016, the Group created a new business unit to focus on delivery of distributed energy products and services (DE&P).
+The global DE&P market is now material and continuing to grow at a good rate; however competition is high, with several new entrants positioning themselves in advance of an expected upturn in growth.
 Due to the uncertainty this causes, the Issuer faces risks of failing to deliver its strategy in this market.